What exactly is a software hook? whatis.com provides the following definition:

 As each user transaction (use case) accesses one or more database tables in some way this led me to the following implementation decisions:

 When a Controller calls one of the insertRecord(), getData(), updateRecord() or deleteRecord() methods you will see that it actually steps through a series of internal methods in a pre-defined sequence.
-Those with a "_dml_" prefix will generate and execute the relevant SQL query.
+Those with a "_dml_" prefix will pass control to the select DAO in order to generate and execute the relevant SQL query.
 Those with a "_cm_" prefix are customisable methods which provide the hooks.
 These methods are defined in the abstract table class but do not contain any code, which means that when called they do nothing at all.

 All the developer has to do in order to have some custom code executed at a point in the processing flow is to identify which customisable method will be called at that point, then copy the empty method from the abstract class into the relevant concrete class, then fill it with code.
 At run-time the software will execute the method in the concrete class (if it exists), otherwise it will execute the empty method in the abstract class.